byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<suraeNoether>** so, depending on my communications with them this week, it may simply not be possible to do it there.
 I've already gotten proposals from the Colorado Convention Center and the University of Denver, both of which have some sub-optimal properties
 **\<suraeNoether>** it's not only the best of the bunch price-wise, I think, but also: you can take the lightrail from the airport to the location, which is embedded in the 16th street mall, which is a bit of a tourist location. lots of restaurants and hotels, etc
 **\<suraeNoether>** and there are bike share stations all around, etc
-**\<endogenic>** rehrar thinking about your previous mention of people being funded-out .. tbh we have a lot more funding sources than those who are aware of the ffs system but they cant donate monero because they dont have any. we need to open the funding platform to those who visit then drop off
+**\<endogenic>** rehrar thinking about your previous mention of people being funded-out .. tbh we have a lot more funding sources than those who are aware of the ffs system but they cant donate byterub because they dont have any. we need to open the funding platform to those who visit then drop off
 **\<suraeNoether>** this meeting is not about the FFS
 **\<suraeNoether>** and I would really like to move on
 **\<suraeNoether>** we are coming up on an hour already. :P